HOW TO PLAN THE FIELD STUDY

 session has ended, their degree will be conferred for the next available conferral

 date.
-For example, the spring Public Health Program academic session typically ends
+For example, the spring Public Health Program spring classes typically end on

-around the Friday of the fourth week of April.
-If a student were to begin a field
+the Friday of the first week May.
+If a student were to begin a field study placement

-study placement later than the beginning of the third week of February and completed
+later than the beginning of the fourth week of February and completed the placement

-be processed for the spring field study course upon receipt of the student’s final
+for the spring field study course upon receipt of the student’s final field study

-field study deliverables.
-Therefore, the student’s degree would be conferred for the
+deliverables.
+Therefore, the student’s degree would be conferred for the summer degree

-summer degree conferral dates (July/August) rather than for those conferral dates
+conferral dates (July/August) rather than for those conferral dates designated for

 6. Upon submitting the Field Study Planning form, email the following required documents to the Field Study Coordinator: